Efficient Relation-aware Neighborhood Aggregation in Graph Neural Networks via Tensor Decomposition: Introduction

-However, using high-dimensional embedding commonly makes state-of-the-art (SoTA) methods \cite{lacroix2018canonical, NEURIPS2019_d961e9f2, chen-etal-2021-hitter} face scalability issues while embedding KGs.
-This is worse for GNNs generating secondary undirected graphs from original KGs \cite{cucala2022explainable, NEURIPS2021_0fd600c9}.
+However, the utilization of high-dimensional embedding often raises scalability challenges for state-of-the-art methods \cite{lacroix2018canonical, NEURIPS2019_d961e9f2, chen-etal-2021-hitter} when embedding Knowledge Graphs (KGs).
+The problem is exacerbated when Graph Neural Networks (GNNs) generate secondary undirected graphs from the original KGs \cite{cucala2022explainable, NEURIPS2021_0fd600c9}.
 More importantly, many GNNs neglect the importance of relations while embedding entities due to inefficient integration of the information of entities and relations \cite{schlichtkrull2018modeling, 10.1609/aaai.v33i01.33013060, Vashishth2020Composition-based} which cannot improve expressiveness \cite{Stoica_Stretcu_2020}.
-On the other hand, the group of tensor decomposition-based methods \cite{balazevic-etal-2019-tucker, lacroix2018canonical, trouillon2016complex} leverage relations in encoding entities effectively while they embed entities independently, ignoring the structure of graphs.
+On the other hand, the group of tensor decomposition-based methods \cite{balazevic-etal-2019-tucker, lacroix2018canonical, trouillon2016complex} leverage relations in encoding entities effectively, whereas they embed entities independently, neglecting the underlying graph structure in the process.

-This work introduces a new framework to exploit these two paradigms to tackle their limitations.
-We take advantage of Tucker decomposition in the aggregation function of R-GCN \cite{schlichtkrull2018modeling} to improve its efficiency in integrating the information of entities and relations.
-The Tucker decomposition offers knowledge sharing because the transformation matrices which are applied to neighbor entities are defined by relations to extract the interaction between an entity and the relation efficiently.
-Unlike previous tensor decomposition models, we utilize tensor decomposition to generate representations of neighbor entities instead of scoring triples, making our model a general KG encoder.
-We use CP decomposition as a regularization method for low-rank approximation of the core tensor of our model.
-Also, a new training method with contrastive loss is introduced to solve the scalability problem of 1-N training method for training on enormous KGs.
-We achieved competitive performance on FB15k-237 and WN18RR on standard KGC benchmarks.
-Specifically, we improved the performance of R-GCN on FB15k-237 by 36\% with the same decoder.
+In this paper, we introduce a new framework to exploit these two paradigms to tackle their limitations.
+We take advantage of the Tucker decomposition in the aggregation function of R-GCN \cite{schlichtkrull2018modeling} to enhance the integration of the information of entities and relations.
+The Tucker decomposition offers knowledge sharing because the transformation matrices that are applied to neighboring entities are low-rank and relation-dependent which helps with efficiently extracting the interaction between an entity and the relation.
+Unlike previous tensor decomposition models, our method generates representations of neighboring entities instead of scoring triplets, making our model a general KG encoder.
+We use CANDECOMP/PARAFAC (CP) decomposition as a regularization method for low-rank approximation of the core tensor of our model.
+Also, we utilize a contrastive loss that solves the scalability problem of 1-N training method for training on enormous KGs.
+Although utilizing low dimensionality of embeddings, our method outperforms all our competitors on both FB15k-237 and WN18RR as standard KGC benchmarks.
+We also show that our method improves the base R-GCN on FB15k-237 by 36\% with the same decoder.